felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.33.0 =

 (2018/09/29) Added a new "Event Venue" selection in the Document SSO metabox for the Schema Event type.

-= 1.32.0 =

-(2018/09/26) Added a new "Summary of Claims Reviewed" option in the Document SSO metabox for the Schema ClaimReview type.